 Federal Grad PLUS Loan

 Federal PLUS loans are available to graduate students who wish to obtain a loan to assist with the cost of education.
 The loan approval is based on the borrower’s credit history.
 This loan has a fixed interest rate and repayment begins 60 days after the last disbursement date.
 Payment of this loan may be deferred by calling the servicer of the loan.
-If you would like to apply for a Federal PLUS Loan, please click here.
-Please note that PLUS loan applicants who are determined to have an adverse credit history, but who qualify for the loan by documenting extenuating circumstances or by obtaining an endorser will be required to complete a loan counseling tutorial on the US Department of Education’s web site at studentloans.gov.
+Please note that PLUS loan applicants who are determined to have an adverse credit history, but who qualify for the loan by documenting extenuating circumstances or by obtaining an endorser will be required to complete a loan counseling tutorial on the US Department of Education’s website.

 Alternative loans are private loans through various lenders to assist with the cost of education.
 These loans are not guaranteed student loans and are generally based on income and credit history.
 Most students would be required to have a cosigner to obtain one of these private loans.
 Individuals may only apply for up to the cost of education minus any financial aid received.
 Please review the borrower benefits, loan fees, interest rates, and repayment terms when comparing different loans.
 This information should be available on the web sites of the lenders.
 Once you have been approved for a loan, all required documents have been completed with the lender including the self certification form, and the certification request has been received by the Financial Aid Office, it may take up to 10-14 business days to process.

 In an effort to raise awareness of money management and budgeting, The College at Brockport requires for all alternative loan borrowers to complete the Foundations of Money Course at the SUNY Smart Track Literacy website.
 Your account will be updated within two business days of the course being completed.